sh4dowByte/flutter_movie_app/README.md

     <img src="https://img.shields.io/badge/License-MIT-lightgrey.svg" alt="Dart Version" style="max-width: 100%;">
 </p>

-# Flutter Movie Ticket
+# Flutter Movie App

-Flutter Movie Ticket is a Flutter-based application designed to provide up-to-date information about both currently playing and upcoming movies.
-This app utilizes the TMDB API (The Movie Database API) to present movie data such as synopses, reviews, genres, posters, and other detailed information.
-With a modern and intuitive interface, users can easily browse through popular movie listings, explore genre categories, or view detailed information about films that catch their interest.
+Flutter Movie App is a Flutter-based application designed to provide up-to-date information about both movies and TV series, including currently playing and upcoming releases.
+This app utilizes the TMDB API (The Movie Database API) to present detailed data such as synopses, reviews, genres, posters, and other essential information.
+With a modern and user-friendly interface, users can easily browse through popular movies and TV series, explore genre categories, or view detailed insights about their favorites.

-This application is designed to help movie enthusiasts stay up-to-date with the world of cinema.
-Without ticket booking or watchlist features, Flutter Movie Ticket focuses on providing a simple yet informative movie exploration experience.
-With data continuously updated in real-time via the TMDB API, users can enjoy fast, accurate, and easily accessible service at any time.
+This application is ideal for movie and TV series enthusiasts who want to stay updated with the latest entertainment content.
+By focusing on providing a seamless exploration experience without features like ticket booking or watchlists, Flutter Movie App delivers real-time, accurate, and fast data updates directly via the TMDB API.
+Whether you're a fan of cinema or television, this app ensures you always have the latest information at your fingertips.

 <a href="https://github.com/sh4dowByte/flutter_movie_app/releases/download/v1.0.0%2B1-12/app-release.apk">
     <img src="https://playerzon.com/asset/download.png" width="200" data-canonical-src="https://playerzon.com/asset/download.png" style="max-width: 100%;">